bourumir-wyngs/rs-opw-kinematics/README.md

 from the solution list.

 For collision avoidance, you need to supply meshes for robot joints and, optionally, for the base, tool, and environment objects.

+Starting with version 1.8.0, it is now possible to configure a safety distance — the minimum distance to a surface below which a collision is detected.
+In most real-world scenarios, a robot must maintain a guaranteed clearance from objects it might collide with (including its own parts) rather than simply avoiding surface contact.

+If the safety distance is set to zero, collisions are still likely due to the inherent limitations in system accuracy.
+Setting a zero safety distance is only advisable if the meshes are "inflated" (made larger than their actual size), but achieving this reliably is challenging and requires careful validation.
+On the other hand, checking for contact rather than maintaining a safety distance is significantly faster.

+Safety distances are controlled through [SafetyDistances](https://docs.rs/rs-opw-kinematics/1.7.0/rs_opw_kinematics/collisions/struct.SafetyDistances.html) structure as shown in the example below.

+Safety distances can be configured separately for robot-to-robot and robot-to-environment collisions.
+Shorter distances can be specified for joints that naturally operate in proximity.

 The example below demonstrates how to create this structure, complete with tool, base and constraints:

 ```Rust